grpc/proposal/A55-xds-stateful-session-affinity.md

 * creation of `xds_override_host_experimental` LB policy

-* all of the logic related to processing of the cookie based stateful session extension http_filter
+* processing of the cookie based stateful session extension http_filter.
+  Note: `XdsClient` will only accept the filter when the environment variable is set, otherwise it will respond as it responds today.

 * processing of `common_lb_config.override_host_status` in the CDS update